ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-1-inheritance-day1.rst

 Inheritance (Day 1)
 -------------------

 One of the really useful features of Object-Oriented programming is **inheritance**.
-You may have heard of someone coming into an inheritance, which often means they were left something from a relative that died.
+You may have heard of someone coming into an inheritance, which often means they were left something from a relative who died.
 Or, you might hear someone say that they have inherited musical ability from a parent.
 In Java all classes can **inherit** attributes (instance variables) and behaviors (methods) from another class.
 The class being inherited from is called the **parent class** or **superclass**.
 The class that is inheriting is called the **child class** or **subclass**.

 When one class inherits from another, we can say that it is the *same kind of thing* as the **parent class** (the class it inherits from).
 For example, a car is a kind of vehicle.
-This is sometimes called the *is-a* relationship, but I prefer *is-a kind of*.
+This is sometimes called the *is-a* relationship, but more accurately it's a *is-a kind of* relationship.
 A motorcycle is another kind of vehicle.
 All vehicles have a make, model, and year that they were created.
 All vehicles can go forward, backward, turn left and turn right.

 .. figure:: Figures/vehicle.png
     :width: 400px